 Unfortunately, we’re seeing an increase in marketing pros commodifying social movements and piling on to the latest cause to “out-purpose” the competition without taking the time to check their own company values and culture.
 Who remembers Kendall Jenner's Pepsi ad which many claimed appropriated the Black Lives Matter movement?
 The drink giant's tone death ad failed at its attempt to position itself as both a protest drink for key challenges in the world and as having the power to heal tensions.

-In the wake of the brand crisis, we used Meltwater’s media intelligence tool to track the sentiment of Pepsi before the ad launched and after.
+In the wake of the brand crisis, we used Meltwater’s media monitoring tool to track the sentiment of Pepsi before the ad launched and after.
 As you can see, the reputation plummeted after the ad release and for some time after.
 Fortunately for Pepsi, judging based on their brand sentiment they recovered from the crisis, but not all brands are that fortunate.

 The United Nations defined slacktivism as when people support a cause by performing simple measures, but they’re not truly engaged or devoted to making a change.